bernoulliMukuna21/glean-interview/README.md

 # Bernoulli Mukuna - Glean Technical Pre-Interview test

 ## How to run the exercises
-The exercises have all been completed using typescript.
+The exercises have all been completed using TypeScript.
 This README file has been included as a guide to running of the exercises:

 1. The first step is install the packages using the command